Microsoft-Build-2016/CodeLabs-GameDev-3-ANGLE/Source/Ex2/README.md

 }
 ````

 Please make note of another small change we made to OpenGLESPage::StartRenderLoop() around line 120.
 The original ANGLE template recreates and destroys the SimpleRenderer object every time the visibility of the app changes.
-In our code we will create our game code once to prevent having to reload all our game resources and shaders
+In our code we will create our game code once to prevent having to reload all our game resources and shaders.

 ````C++
 void OpenGLESPage::StartRenderLoop()